M. Karunanidhi: Thiruvalluvar statue

-On 31 December 1975, during a state cabinet meeting led by Karunanidhi, a plan was authorized to erect a statue for Thiruvalluvar at Kanyakumari.
+On 31 December 1975, during a state cabinet meeting led by Karunanidhi, a plan was authorised to erect a statue for Thiruvalluvar at Kanyakumari.
 The DMK administration was dismissed a month later, and the state was placed under President's Rule.
 During his next term from 1989 to 1991, he resurrected the project.
 In March 1990, when presenting the Budget, he stated that a 133-foot-tall monument of Thiruvalluvar will be erected in Kanyakumari.
 He launched the project six months later.
 The project was restarted once he reclaimed power in May 1996.
 He unveiled the monument on New Year's Day, 2000.

 2001 state elections

-Jayalalitha, who was aligned with the Tamil Maanila Congress, the Congress(I), the Pattali Makkal Katchi, the Communist Party of India, and other parties in 2001 Tamil Nadu legislative assembly elections received 49.89% of the vote, defeating the ruling DMK-led alliance by a large majority.
+Jayalalithaa, who was aligned with the Tamil Maanila Congress, the Congress, the Pattali Makkal Katchi, with both the communist parties, and other parties in 2001 Tamil Nadu legislative assembly elections received 49.89% of the vote, defeating the ruling DMK-led alliance by a large majority.
 Karunanidhi assumption that the DMK will be re-elected on the grounds of its government's good performance proved incorrect.
 His government's performance was praised by voters but it was not transferred into votes.
 Karunanidhi was elected from Chepauk constituency.